In the UK alone, 39% of companies have fallen victim to a cyber breach or attack over the past year.

 It should be an ongoing activity that helps people understand how to respond to the latest threats.

 The best way to do this is by making sure your security awareness training reflects the current cyber threat landscape.
-If a new threat emerges, putting people inside your organisation at risk, cover it in your training.
+If a new threat emerges, putting people inside your organization at risk, cover it in your training.

 You can encourage people to continually improve their cyber hygiene by regularly setting goals and sending behavioural nudges.